All about air

 - Agar agar

 The amount you need to add differs per product.
 To make a stable espuma such as the firm watermelon espuma, add 16g of gelatin leaves to one litre of liquid.
 In other recipes, such as the cucumber and oyster foam, you need to add less than a third of this amount of gelatin to a litre of liquid.
 This is because of the milk in the recipe.
 The milk provides a small amount of fat in the liquid in which the air can be captured.

 Use one of the abovementioned products to make your foam stable.
 Make sure that the temperature is not too high or too low before the foam is brought to the table.
 Try to make the air bubbles in your foam as small as possible.
 These will be firmer and will last longer.
 To create an airy sauce, place a spoon with the hollow side next to the hand-held blender.
 The bubbles you create will remain small and will no longer be broken.
 This is something you cannot control if you make the foam using a siphon.

 There are many different methods you can use to stabilise foam.
 Some of them you can find in your store cupboard, others can be bought from a supplier.
 Consider the temperature of the foam.
 Foam that is too cold is less frothy and foam that is too warm will collapse.
 If you feel inspired after reading this explanation on foam, then take a look at the technique page working with a siphon where you will find various types of foam or have a look at the various warm sauces to see which ones can be frothed up for serving.

-Not yet a member?
-No problem, try Gastronomixs for 14 days without any obligation.
+Can't view everything because you're not a member?
+No problem at all, you can try Gastronomixs for 14 days without any obligation!